So easy it’s downright hard…

 Following the logic of being available on all possible platforms, it would seem that producing a book in multiple ebook formats would be a good plan.
 However, through its program called Kindle Select, Amazon has provided strong marketing incentives for publishers to release in Kindle exclusively.
 If you want to try Kindle Select, do it before you release in EPUB.
 If at first you release in EPUB as well as Kindle and later decide to opt for Kindle Select, you might not be eligible for Amazon’s exclusive program.
 That’s because some EPUB listings may persist online despite your efforts to remove them.
 Amazon’s search engine will check and will drop you from the program if it finds competing versions.

 The predominant distributors of Kindle and EPUB are Amazon and SmashWords, respectively.
 Each site provides conversion, upload, and distribution services.
+An emerging ebook distributor for both EPUB and Kindle is PublishDrive, which claims a wider network worldwide.

 Conversion software for both EPUB and Kindle is readily available online and free.
 For either type of conversion, the input format will be a Microsoft Word file.
 An intermediate step may be to save the Word file in HTML format.
 Both EPUB and Kindle are based on HTML.
 Consult the tools and guides below for specific instructions on preparing your Word manuscript for the conversion process.